A Level English Language and Literature

 Free

-This course is for those who enjoy reading and are keen to learn more about how writers craft their imaginary worlds, helping you to develop your own creative writing skills.
-It will also appeal to you if you are interested in developing your analysis skills, exploring language features, literary concepts and if you are keen to understand the wider historical, cultural and social context influencing texts.
+This course is ideal for avid readers who are keen to learn more about how writers craft their imaginary worlds and are interested in developing analytic skills, exploring language features, literary concepts and wider historical, cultural and social contexts.

 Units include: